Our family cut the cord on traditional cable TV a couple of years ago.

 The average cable TV subscriber pays about $100.98/month for their cable TV package.

-If you subscribe with Philo, you can get a TV package very similar to what you would get with the cable companies, starting at only $16/month.
-Depending on what channels and packages you go with, you could save hundreds of dollars per year by streaming!
+If you subscribe with Philo, you can get a TV package very similar to what you would get with the cable companies, for only $20/month.
+You could save hundreds of dollars per year by streaming!

 Pay Only For What You Watch